It’s all about living and learning together. . .

 The University’s student conduct system seeks to balance the needs of individual students and the needs of the surrounding community.
 Education is the system’s primary goal — specifically, assisting students to develop a sense of ethics and responsibility to themselves, to each other, and to the communities in which they study, work, and live.
 Furthermore, when students conduct themselves in a manner that is inconsistent with the standards of the University, it also is a goal of the student conduct system to educate them about the consequences of their conduct, and to provide them with the tools to make decisions that are consistent with responsibility both to themselves and to their community.

 The “Statement of Community Values” provides a template for standards promoting a campus environment that is safe, comfortable, and supportive of the University’s mission.
 Some conduct cannot be tolerated as it threatens the basic safety and well-being of others in the University community.
 Other conduct, while less serious, has an adverse impact on the University’s educational mission.
 Policies and conduct standards have been carefully developed to minimize the risk of harm to all members of the University community, and to maximize the ability of students to achieve excellence in all areas.
-In addition, local, state and federal laws have been considered in developing the University’s rules, regulations, and judicial policies.
+In addition, local, state and federal laws have been considered in developing the University’s rules, regulations, and student conduct policies.
 The Code of Conduct lists expectations UMW has of all its students.
 However, an academic community should provide many opportunities for self-government.
 To this end, authority has been given to students through organizations such as the Student Government Association, the Student Senate, and the Student Conduct Review Board (SCRiB), as well as through Self-determination by Community Standards to uphold the rights of students on our campus and in our community.

 The University’s student conduct system and the Code of Conduct are administered by the Office of Student Conduct and Responsibility.
 The Office maintains oversight over administrative hearings and the Student Conduct Review Board (SCRiB)